Matthies/RubiChess/README.md

 ## Binaries and hints to build some
 I provide release binary packages for Windows x64 only.
 Depending on the type of your x86-64 CPU you can choose from
-1. RubiChess-BMI2: For best performance on modern intel CPUs and probably also new AMD Ryzen Zen3 / 5?00X CPU
+1. RubiChess-x86-64-avx512: For best performance on new Intel CPUs supporting the AVX512 extensions.
-2. RubiChess-AVX2: For best performance on modern AMD Ryzen Zen/Zen2
+2. RubiChess-x86-64-bmi2: For best performance on modern intel CPUs and probably also new AMD Ryzen Zen3 / 5?00X CPU
-3. RubiChess: For older CPUs that support POPCNT but no AVX2
+3. RubiChess-x86-64-avx2: For best performance on modern AMD Ryzen Zen/Zen2
-4. RubiChess-SSSE3: For even older CPUs with SSSE3 but no POPCNT
+4. RubiChess-x86-64-modern: For older CPUs that support POPCNT but no AVX2
-5. RubiChess-SSE2POPCNT: For old AMD CPUs supporting POPCNT but no SSSE3 like Phemon II
+5. RubiChess-x86-64-ssse3: For even older CPUs with SSSE3 but no POPCNT
-6. RubiChess-Legacy: For very old x86-64 CPU without SSSE3 support (are there any?)
+6. RubiChess-x86-64-sse3-popcount: For old AMD CPUs supporting POPCNT and SSE3 but no SSSE3 like Phemon II
-7. New: RubiChess-AVX512: For best performance on new Intel CPUs supporting the AVX512 extensions.
-Thanks Ipman for kicking me to implement it.
+7. RubiChess-x86-64: For very old x86-64 CPU with just SSE2 support

 You will get a warning at startup if the selected binary doesn't match your CPU or it will just crash.